Dynamic Monopoly Pricing With Multiple Varieties: Trading Up

+The monopoly strategy for the seller, $\sigma^m$, then consists of playing prices $\tilde{p}$ in their respective states, i.e. $p^1_{a}$ in state $x^0$ and $p^2_{a}, p^2_{b}$ in states $a, b$ at any period and history, analogous to the seller playing the same static optimal prices repeatedly in the monopoly strategy defined in \autoref{sec-no-TUO}.
+We can then state the following result that shows how our approach of examining trading-up opportunities in static monopoly carries over to transitional games.

+\begin{proposition}[\textbf{Transitional game}] Consider a transitional game $(x^0=o, \Gamma, \F)$, and suppose there are no trading-up opportunities in the associated extended static monopoly outcome, that is, $p^{m,e}\in\Omega^e$.
+Then, in any PBE, \begin{itemize} \item[(i)] the seller can do no better than follow the monopoly strategy along the equilibrium path. \item[(ii)] the seller's profit equals the (present discounted) sum of the repeated static monopoly profit of the extended static game, that is, $\Pi = \pi^e(p^{m,e}) \Delta$. \end{itemize} \end{proposition}

-\begin{proposition}[\textbf{Transitional game}] For any transitional game $(\bx=o, \Gamma, \F)$, there exists an essentially unique PBE in which the seller obtains the repeated monopoly profit from the associated extended static game $\pi^e(p^m)$ over all periods $t = 0, ..., T$, if $\pi^e(p^m) = \pi^e(\bp^e)$. \end{proposition} In conjunction with statement (i) from Proposition \ref{prop-3}, which directly applies to transitional games, Proposition \ref{prop-4} implies that our main insights also apply to transitional games, including our approach of checking for trading-up opportunities in the (extended) static game in order to characterize the outcome of the repeated game.
-However, a subtle difference arises with transitional games: $\pi^e(p^m) = \pi^e(\bp)$ no longer excludes that price dynamics emerge in the transitional game, but rather that the only price change that may emerge is a one-time price change that occurs in line with the change in the consumption choice along path $\tilde{\x}$.
-This one-time price change accounts for the change in available consumption options after the first period and can take the form of a price \emph{increase} for repeat buyers of the same variety.\footnote{A one-time ``escalation'' of prices in the second period also arises in unit-demand models with a single rental variety \citep{buehler-eschenbaum}.}
+Proposition \ref{prop-4} implies that the key insights of our main analysis also apply to transitional games, including our approach of checking for trading-up opportunities in the associated (extended) static game in order to characterize the outcome of the repeated game.
+However, a subtle difference arises with transitional games: rather than excluding pricing dynamics, $\pi^e(p^{m,e}) = \pi^e(\bp^e)$ allows for a one-time price change in the dynamic game, which accounts for the change in available consumption options after the first period.
+Hence, the prices associated with the monopoly strategy of the seller, $\tilde{p}$, must differentiate between the first period and subsequent periods and allow for a one-time price change of consumption option $a$.